integreat-io/integreat-adapter-json/README.md

 the request sent to the service, and its response.
 The logger must be an object with an `info()` and an `error()` function.
 Both should accept a string message as first argument, and a meta object as the second.

+Available endpoint options:

+- `uri`: The uri to send requests to for this endpoint.
+- `baseUri`: An option base uri prepended to `uri`.
+- `headers`: An object of headers to set on the request.
+- `method`: Override the http method used to send the request.
+Default is `PUT` when the request has a body, otherwise `GET`.
+- `authAsQuery`: Set to `true` to include auth options in query string rather than as request headers.
+Default is `false`.
+- `retries`: Number of times to retry a request.
+Default is `0`.
+- `timeout`: Milliseconds to wait until a request is timed out.
+Default is `60000`.

 ### Running the tests